 - A. There is established an Alameda County Office of the Inspector General, referred to in this chapter as the "OIG".
 The OIG shall report to the board of supervisors and be subject to its direction and control. - B. Establishment of the OIG does not change any reporting structures and the OIG shall not exercise administrative oversight or authority, or otherwise manage or direct operations of any county agency, department, office or entity subject to its monitoring. - C. The executive officer of the OIG is the Inspector General, referred to in this chapter as the "IG".
 The IG shall be selected and appointed by the board of supervisors. - D. The board of supervisors shall determine, in consultation with the IG and the county administrator, the appropriate staffing of and budget for the OIG.
-The OIG may have independent legal counsel.
+The OIG may have legal counsel, independent of county counsel, as provided for in Section 2.135.040.